JPCreedon/java_api/README.md

 ## `com.infinigongroup.api.Snapshot`

-`Snapshot` - Returns aggregation data for the streams selection of streams.
+`Snapshot` - Returns aggregation data for a selection of streams.
 Use this API to generate grids, maps, heat trees and clouds for groups of streams.

 ### `Snapshot` Data